arnoldt100/anansi/documentation/source/Classes/MolecularDynamicsFactory.cpp.rst

 Life Cycle
 ----------

-.. function:: MolecularDynamicsFactory()
+.. function:: MolecularDynamicsFactory::MolecularDynamicsFactory()

    The default constructor.

-.. function:: MolecularDynamicsFactory( const MolecularDynamicsFactory &other )=delete
+.. function:: MolecularDynamicsFactory::MolecularDynamicsFactory( const MolecularDynamicsFactory &other )=delete

     The copy constructor.
 The copy constructor is a deleted.

-.. function:: virtual ~MolecularDynamicsFactory()=0
+.. function:: virtual MolecularDynamicsFactory::~MolecularDynamicsFactory()=0

     The destructor.
 The destructor is a pure virtual destructor.